cloudsummer/CM-Drug/README.md

 "CM-Drug-2.R" is used to process Phase 2 data.

 The data from LINCS2020 is the most recent, published in December 2021.
 The new dataset has made adjustments in terms of standardization and other methodologies.
-It is recommended to utilize the LINCS2020 data.
+It is recommended to utilize the new data.

 After building the Docker image and preparing the files, you can run the code.